-AICPA, SEC, and PCAOB auditor independence rules can be quite subjective and open to interpretation and some of the rules and regulations provide little to no guidance, are ambiguous, conflicting, or otherwise complex.
+AICPA, SEC, and PCAOB auditor independence rules can be quite subjective and some rules and regulations provide little to no guidance.
 In such cases, we often share consensus views about how firms and regulators are interpreting independence rules and regulations so the firm may consider them in applying the rules to their specific situation.

 The appearance of independence is a key component of the independence rules of all standard-setters and regulators and we can provide an objective, third-party opinion of the factors you should consider in evaluating your firm's independence.
-When warranted, it may be appropriate to arrange a meeting with staff of the the relevant regulatory body (e.g., DOL, PCAOB, FDIC or SEC) and we can assist with that process as well.
+In some cases, it may be helpful to arrange a meeting with staff of the relevant regulatory body (e.g., DOL, PCAOB, FDIC or SEC) and we can assist with that process as well.

 Complying With Multi-layered Independence Requirements (DOL, AICPA, FDIC, SEC, PCAOB)

 The maze of auditor independence requirements can be tricky to navigate; our job is to guide you through.
 For example, multiple independence rules can apply to audit services performed for an employee benefit plan or a benefit plan's sponsor, e.g. , DOL, AICPA, FDIC, SEC, and/or PCAOB.
-We have worked with firms to create tools (e.g., charts or matrices) that the firm's quality control personnel can use to facilitate review of similar complex matters after the consultation.
+We have worked with firms to create tools (e.g., charts or matrices) that the firm's quality control personnel and/or its professionals can use to facilitate review of similar matters going forward.